uchicago-library/ldr_metadatastorage/README.md

 ## Contract for available endpoints

-1. /
-1. /collections
-1. /units
+1. / = returns the endpoints available at the root of the API
+1. /collections = returns a list of all collections in the ldr metadata storage
-1. /collections/[collection identifier]
+1. /collections/[collection identifier] = returns a list of intellectual units that are part of a particular collection
-1. /units/[unit identifier]
-1. /units/[unit identifier/extensions
-1. /units/[unit identifier]/extensions/[extension identifier]
+1. /units = returns a list of intellectual units in the ldr metadata storage
+1. /units/[intellectual unit identifier] = returns the endpoints available for a particular intellectual unit
+1. /units/[intellectual unit identifier]/core = returns the core (metadata) describing a particular intellectual unit
+1. /units/[intellectual unit identifier]/extensions = returns a list of extension (metadata) that are available for a particular intellectual unit
+1. /units/[intellectual unit identifier]/extensions/[extension identifier] = returns the extension (metadata) identified by extension identifier that is available for intellectual unit unit identifier

 ## Contract for GET request responses from the ldr metadata storage